 Employee Benefit Programs

-Employee Stock Purchase Plan—In July 2017, the Company adopted the Amended and Restated Employee Stock Purchase Plan (the “New Plan”), which replaced the previous Employee Stock Purchase Plan (the “Prior Plan”).
+In July 2017, the Company adopted the Amended and Restated Employee Stock Purchase Plan (the “New Plan”).
 The New Plan authorized 100,000 shares of the Company’s common stock for issuance.
-Under the New Plan, eligible team members may voluntarily contribute up to 15% of their salary, subject to limitations, to purchase common stock at a price equal to 85% of the fair market value of a share of the Company’s common stock on the first day of each offering period or 85% of the fair market value of a share of the Company’s common stock on the last day of each offering period, whichever amount is less.
-In general, all of the Company’s officers and team members who have been employed by the Company for at least one year and who are regularly scheduled to work more than 20 hours per week are eligible to participate in this plan which operates in successive six month periods commencing on each January 1 and July 1 of each fiscal year.
-During 2017, the Company issued 17,294 shares under the Prior Plan.
-The Company has issued a total of 7,607 shares under the New Plan, and a total of 92,393 shares remain available for future issuance.
+Under the New Plan, eligible Team Members may voluntarily contribute up to 15% of their salary, subject to limitations, to purchase common stock at a price equal to 85% of the fair market value of a share of the Company’s common stock on the first day of each offering period or 85% of the fair market value of a share of the Company’s common stock on the last day of each offering period, whichever amount is less.
+In general, all of the Company’s officers and Team Members who have been employed by the Company for at least one year and who are regularly scheduled to work more than 20 hours per week are eligible to participate in this plan which operates in successive six month periods commencing on each January 1 and July 1 of each fiscal year.
+During 2019, the Company issued a total of 29,582 shares under the New Plan with 52,451 shares available for future issuance.
+During 2018, the Company issued a total of 10,360 shares under the New Plan.

-For 2017, in accordance with the guidance for accounting for stock compensation, the Company estimated the fair value of the awards granted pursuant to the stock purchase plan using the Black-Scholes multiple-option pricing model.
-The average assumptions used in the model included a 1.05% risk-free interest rate; 0.5 year expected life; expected volatility of 37.96%; and a 0% dividend yield.
-The weighted average fair value per share at grant date was $11.16.
-For 2016, the average assumptions used in the model included a 0.55% risk-free interest rate, 0.5 year expected life, expected volatility of 37.64%, and a 0% dividend yield.
-The weighted average fair value per share at grant date was $9.29.
-The Company recognized $0.2 million of compensation expense related to this plan in each of fiscal years 2017, 2016, and 2015.
+For 2019, in accordance with the guidance for accounting for stock compensation, the Company estimated the fair value of the awards granted pursuant to the stock purchase plan using the Black-Scholes multiple-option pricing model.
+The average assumptions used in the model included 1.51% risk-free interest rate, 0.5 year expected life, expected volatility of 41.82%, and 0% dividend yield.
+The weighted average fair value per share at grant date was $7.56.
+For 2018, the average assumptions used in the model included 2.05% risk-free interest rate, 0.5 year expected life, expected volatility of 39.92%, and 0% dividend yield.
+The weighted average fair value per share at grant date was $5.19.
+The Company recognized $0.2 million of compensation expense related to this plan in fiscal year 2019, $0.1 million in fiscal year 2018, and $0.2 million in fiscal year 2017.

 The entire disclosure for an entity's employee compensation and benefit plans, including, but not limited to, postemployment and postretirement benefit plans, defined benefit pension plans, defined contribution plans, non-qualified and supplemental benefit plans, deferred compensation, share-based compensation, life insurance, severance, health care, unemployment and other benefit plans.